ophian/additional_plugins/serendipity_event_staticpage/README.md

 Variable options:
  - `$TEMPLATE` can be replaced with the name of the staticpage template to parse.
 It defaults to "plugin_staticpage.tpl".
  - `$PAGEVAR` must match the variable prefix of the staticpage template.
-If you want to parse multiple staticpages, you might need to seperate those from each other.
+If you want to parse multiple staticpages, you might need to separate those from each other.
 Always use the variable prefix that is also employed in the template file.

 To retrieve a staticpage, you need to supply either one of those options:
  - `$ID` can be replaced with the ID of the staticpage you want to fetch.